beiller/beiller.github.io/resume.md

 - Organizing burst / event planning for geographically diverse team in the East / West cost of USA / Canada
 #### Sr. Developer
 ##### Apr 2022 - Nov 2022
-Enabling merchants everywhere to exceed buyer expectations.
-Working in operations research team doing optimization and modelling
+- Working in operations research team doing optimization and modelling
 - Team lead working closely with data science on implementing placement algorithms
 - Developed network simulation software which used to compare placement algorithms and work out estimated time to results for our new placement implementation
 - Provide software best practise and guidance for data science teams